isaac-mason/arancini/packages/arancini-react/README.md

 `<Space />` can be used to declaratively create spaces, `<Entity />` can be used to declaratively create entities, and `<Component />` can be used to add components to an entity.

-`<Component />` will automatically register the component with the world if it hasn't been registered yet.

 ```tsx
 class Position extends Component {
   x!: number